soulcodingmatt/equilibrium/README.md

 # Project Equilibrium

-A Java annotation processor for generating DTOs, transport types, and other value container classes.
+A Java annotation processor for generating DTOs and other value container classes.

 **Disclaimer:** The project is currently under development.